 “It happened so quick, but I wasn’t scared—but then when we watched the video tape and I saw the gun to my head, that’s when I felt scared!”
 During his time as owner, the last seven years, he has only been robbed once, a burglary that took place when the shop was closed.

-Almir is also an immigrant; he came to the US in 1995 as child refugee from Bosnia, which by then had undergone years of warfare.
+Almir is also an immigrant; he came to the US in 1995 as a child refugee from Bosnia, which by then had undergone years of warfare.
 Almir’s father had been killed, and with the help of a relative, his mother got forged papers allowing the family to escape to Croatia.
 Soon after, with the help of a nonprofit assisting war refugees, his family came to the US.

 Almir has been a US citizen for many years now.
 About owning a deli, he said: “It’s hard work and long hours, but you don’t have to have a degree to succeed.”
 Almir has plenty of regular customers, who stop in not just for the reliably good sandwiches and treats, but for familiar faces and conversation.

-Not shy of innovation, Almir has recently added a new twist on the deli standby, coffee–a nitrogen-infused cold-brew from StumptownCoffee.
+Not shy of innovation, Almir recently added a new twist on the deli standby, coffee–a nitrogen-infused cold-brew from StumptownCoffee.

 My heartfelt thanks to all the people who shared stories with me, especially Charles Versaggi, Almir Zalihic, Basem Hammad, and Janice Smyth.